Enjoy the benefits of reverse osmosis filtration throughout your entire home.

 WECO HydroSense Light Commercial Reverse Osmosis Water Filter System

-The WECO HydroSense comprises four stages of water filtration for whole-home use.
-The system comes with an automatic electric booster pump and pressure sensors, which work together to ensure the highest level of operating efficiency, regardless of your home’s water pressure.
+- Pumps & sensors for efficient performance – The system comes with an automatic electric booster pump and pressure sensors, which work together to ensure the highest level of operating efficiency, regardless of your home’s water pressure.

-As the system comes pre-assembled, installation is relatively simple – and you can install the entire system using basic hand tools.
-However, WECO advises that you pay a licensed plumber to install the system, which will, of course, come at a cost.
+- Pre-assembled for easier installation – You don’t have to assemble this WECO unit from scratch, so the installation is relatively simple – and you can install the entire system using basic hand tools.
+However, the manufacturer advises that you pay a licensed plumber to install the system.

-While the WECO seems like a pretty good bargain for $1,500, it’s worth noting that this isn’t a complete whole house reverse osmosis system.
-You will need to buy your own drinking water storage tank, jet pump and any additional required equipment separately, which will bring up your overall investment cost.
+- The WECO HydroSense isn’t a complete whole house reverse osmosis system.
+You’ll need to buy your own drinking water storage tank, jet pump and any additional equipment separately, which will add on to your upfront cost.

 🧾 Whole House Reverse Osmosis System Buyer’s Guide